By on 2022-06-17 -

 Developed alongside the latest smart Forfour, they both use much of the same equipment including engine and drivetrain.

-Oddly in these days of a rev counter being fitted to every car, Renault decided that the Twingo did not need one and I certainly missed it because I like to know what the engine's doing.
+But oddly in these days of a rev counter being fitted to every car, Renault decided that the Twingo did not need one and I really missed it.

-That said this is a fun and focused city car partly because the engine is at the rear and it's more than capable of longer journeys on the motorway.
+That said this is a fun and focused city car and it's more than capable of longer journeys on the motorway.

-But through a series of bends, it's a joy to drive, with very good grip and stability and reasonable feel from positive and direct steering.
+Through a series of bends, it has very good grip and stability and reasonable feel from positive and direct steering, making it great fun to drive.

-The manual five-speed gearbox has quite a long throw and doesn't like to be hurried too much, but the pedals are light and brakes excellent.
+The manual five speed gearbox has quite a long throw, and doesn't like to be hurried too much, but the pedals are light and the brakes excellent.

-As it should be with all city cars, it has a very tight turning circle, which means that you can make a u-turn in many places where others would have to do a three pointer.
+As it's should be with all city cars, it has a very tight turning circle - in fact the best in class - which means that you can make a u-turn in many places where others would have to do a three pointer, and its perfect for parking in the tightest of spots.

-The SCe70 has a top speed of 94 miles an hour and, as you would expect, takes 14.5 seconds to ‘sprint' to 62mph but is has an official average fuel consumption of 62 miles per gallon and emits just 105g/km of CO2.
+The lower powered SCe70 takes a leisurely 14.1 seconds to ‘sprint' to 60 miles an hour.
+But it has an official average fuel consumption of 62 miles per gallon, and emits just 105g/km of CO2.

-But, because it's designed for best efficiency, economy doesn't suffer and, when this model is fitted with start/stop, it averages 65.7mpg and 99g/km of CO2.
+But because it's designed for efficiency, economy doesn't suffer, and when this model is fitted with start/stop, it averages 65.7mpg and 99g/km of CO2.

-When I road tested it I got a real road average of 48.5mpg in varied driving, which has to be right up there with the best.
+When I tried it, I got a real road average of 48.5mpg in varied driving, which has to be right up there with the best.

 At the top of the range is the GT, which has 108bhp squeezed from the same 1.0-litre turbo engine.
-This reaches 62mph from rest in 9.5 seconds and averages 54 miles per gallon - a great combination of performance and efficiency.
+This reaches 60 in 9.2 seconds and averages 54 miles per gallon - a great combination of performance and economy.

-It also comes with sports suspension and this spoils the very good comfort of the lower order cars - something that makes them stand out from much of the competition.
+But it also comes with sports suspension, and this spoils the very good comfort of the lower order cars - something that makes them stand out from much of the competition.

-They are also ahead of many others in the level of equipment.
-Even the entry Expression comes with DAB radio and Bluetooth, a smart phone cradle with an app to use it as a sat nav, hill start assist, remote locking, height adjustable steering wheel and electric front windows.
+All come very well equipped as standard so that even the entry Expression has DAB radio and Bluetooth, a smartphone cradle with an app to use it as a sat nav, hill start assist, remote locking, height adjustable steering wheel and electric front windows.

-Next up is the Play, which adds, air con, height adjustable driver's seat and alloy-look wheel covers, while Dynamique adds cruise, lane departure warning, stop/start, alloys and electric heated door mirrors.
+Next up is the Play, which adds, air conditioning, height adjustable driver's seat and alloy-look wheel covers, while Dynamique adds cruise control, lane departure warning, stop/start, alloy wheels and electric heated door mirrors.